ipmitool/frugen/README.md

 NOT supported:

-  * Internal use area creation/reservation in a fru file buffer
+  * Internal use area creation/modification from the command line
   * Miltirecord area record types other than listed above

 ## frugen